MulverineX/player_motion/README.md

 Credit to `nedraw` from MCC for the ender crystal methodology & implementation this used to use.

-Credit to [@SuperSwordTW](https://github.com/SuperSwordTW) for helping make significant math performance & stability improvements.
+Credit to [@SuperSwordTW](https://github.com/SuperSwordTW) for helping make significant math performance & stability improvements in the previous implementation.

-Credit to `1000hrcelebration` & `mastershroob` from MCC for the method of converting a desired global vector into a local vector.
+Credit to `1000hrcelebration` & `mastershroob` from MCC for the method & implementation of converting a desired global vector into a local vector.

 ## How to use